How to switch PEOs

 How to manage employee benefits during a PEO transition?

-To manage employee benefits during a PEO transition, establish new benefit plans before ending your current PEO contract.
-Partner with a benefits broker to design a plan that aligns with your company’s needs and employee requirements.
-Communicate these changes clearly to your employees to maintain trust and satisfaction between employees and the company.
+Set up new benefit plans before ending the current PEO contract, work with a benefits broker to design a plan matching company and employee needs, and communicate the changes clearly to employees to keep trust intact.

 Who is the employer in a PEO agreement?

-The employer in a PEO agreement is both the PEO and the client company, as they form a co-employment relationship.
-The PEO becomes the employer of record for tax and benefit purposes, while the client company’s employer manages daily employee management and performance.
+Both the PEO and the client company are employers in a PEO agreement under a co-employment relationship.
+The PEO is employer of record for tax and benefit purposes, while the client company still manages daily employee performance.

 Why switch to a new PEO or a payroll service?

-Switch to a new PEO or a payroll service to receive improved service quality, accurate payroll administration, premium employee benefits, and better compliance support.
-Switching also provides access to advanced technological platforms, cost savings, and industry-specific expertise, which improves staff productivity and employee satisfaction.
+Businesses switch to a new PEO or a payroll service for better service quality, accurate payroll, stronger employee benefits, and better compliance support, along with cost savings and industry-specific expertise.

 How can you verify that the provider is a certified PEO?